coder/coder/docs/admin/templates/managing-templates/schedule.md

 - [**Autostop requirement**](#autostop-requirement-enterprise-premium): Enforce
   mandatory workspace restarts to apply template updates regardless of user activity.
-- **Activity bump**: The duration of inactivity that must pass before a worksace is automatically stopped.
+- **Activity bump**: The duration of inactivity that must pass before a workspace is automatically stopped.
 - **Dormancy**: This allows automatic deletion of unused workspaces to reduce spend on idle resources.